JimberSoftware/docs/advanced/synology/synology.md

 ![Find the correct synology package](./screenshots/choose_download_syn.png ':size=200')
 ![Find the correct synology package](./screenshots/downloads.png ':size=700')

+You can find the model name of your Synology in the Info Center of the control panel.

 ![Find the correct synology package](./screenshots/download_syn_warning.png ':size=500x250')

 ![Find the correct synology package](./screenshots/info_center.png ':size=500')